MicrosoftDocs/power-automate-docs/flow-docs/publish-a-template.md

 1. Select **More**, and then select **Submit as a template** in the menu that appears.

     ![Context menu](./media/publish-a-template/context-menu.png)

-    >[!NOTE]>  You can only submit flows that have run successfully at least once since the last save:
+   You can only submit flows that have run successfully at least once since the last save:

      ![Ellipsis button](./media/publish-a-template/need-successful-run-warning.png)
 1. Specify a meaningful title, a clear description of the scenario that your template will help automate, the biggest benefit, the number of users, number of runs, and the categories that apply for the template.